ICS3Uvrv/CodingChallenge/contributorExamples/ReadMe.md

-Explanation on how to contrubute:
+Explanation on how to contribute: